Fudgy Cherry Brownies

 Instructions

-- Preheat the oven to 180C/350F and line a 30x24cm baking tin with parchment paper.
+- Preheat the oven to 350F (180C) and line a 8×8 inch baking tin with parchment paper.
 Drain the cherries.

-- Melt 1 cup butter and add 2 cups sugar.
-Stir well.1 cup butter, 2 cups sugar, 1 tsp vanilla extract
+- In a large bowl, cream the 1 cup butter and 2 cups sugar until white and fluffy.1 cup butter, 2 cups sugar, 1 tsp vanilla extract

 - Add 4 eggs and 1 tsp vanilla extract and mix until well combined.4 eggs

-- Gently fold in the drained 1 cup cherries and add the mixture to the lined baking tin.1 cup cherries
+- Gently fold in the drained 1 cup Morello cherries and add the mixture to the lined baking tin.1 cup Morello cherries

 - Bake for 30 minutes until the brownie is just set.
 Make sure not to over-bake it for a fudgy texture.

-- Let the American brownie cool and cut into squares or bars.
+- Let the brownie cool and cut into squares.
 Enjoy!